 In the past, beneficiaries had full control of the inheritance of an IRA.
 With the a Trusteed IRA, the IRA owner can control the amounts of how much the beneficiary distributes.

 Here are a few other benefits of implementing a Trusteed IRA:

-- Disability protection- If Trusteed IRA is in place upon owner’s incapacitation it can step in for use and direction of assets without court intervention.
+- Disability protection: If a Trusteed IRA is in place upon the owner’s incapacitation, the trustee can step in to use and direct assets without court intervention.

 Although the Senate has not approved the Secure Act, the likelihood of the passing of the Secure Act remains only a matter of time.